Chia-Network/chialisp-web/docs/getting_started/intro_to_chialisp.md

 )
 ```

-And this is an example of a constant and function definitions and their usage:
+And this is an example of defining a constant and a function, followed by their usage:

 ```chialisp
 ;;; Raises the number by one order of magnitude.